 Together we can bring hope through music.

-Voices from the Nations Charity seeks to build musical partnerships, through friendships with people we meet from around the world, enabling us to help fund local initiatives, through the sales of CD’s and DVD’s.
-100% of sales support these projects.
+Voices from the Nations Charity seeks to build musical partnerships, through friendships with people we meet from around the world.

 Although the language of music may be unique to each people group, the expression is universal, giving voice to all who have a story to tell.
 In many situations we have seen it bring hope to the hopeless, reconciliation in places of conflict, and a sense of belonging, restoring routes and identity to those lost in the melee of situations beyond their control.